 You need it for agreements, reminders, sending files, meeting with colleagues, and so much more.
 Email.

 Even though more people than ever have some form of access to your salesforce database through platform licenses, communities, etc, people still depend on emailing data for a surprising number of processes/workflows.
-Unfortunately you are usually stuck with creating email forward rules and still don’t get the data in the format you need (attached as a file).
+Unfortunately, you are usually stuck with creating an email forward rule.
+And still don’t get the data in the format you need (attached as a file).

 Here are our top 5 recipes to accelerate business processes using CloudAnswers Report Sender: